bryanthowell-tableau/tableau_tools/README.md

 #### 1.6.4 Putting published content on an Extract Schedule Prior to 10.5 (high risk)
 Prior to Tableau 10.5, there was no REST API method for putting a given workbook or datasource on an extract schedule.

-This could be accomplished by making a direct entry into the Tableau PostgreSQL Repository using the `tblwgadmin` user.
+This could be accomplished by making a direct entry into the Tableau PostgreSQL Repository using the superuser.
 You must be running your script FROM the Tableau Server machine to have access to connect to the repository (you may be able to modify firewall and other things per https://onlinehelp.tableau.com/current/server/en-us/perf_collect_server_repo.htm but it's easiest just to be on the Server itself)

 The TableauRepository class has a method for accomplishing the necessary insert.